 Common Career Mistakes and How to Avoid Them

-Are you doing everything to improve your career without success?
-Have you ever wondered why your colleague or friend is promoted while you are stuck in the same position?
-It’s true that a lot of us make mistakes when we work, which slows our the pace of growth.
-Read on to learn about these mistakes and learn how to avoid them.
+Are you doing everything to improve you career without success?
+Have you ever thought about what the reason is for why your friend or colleague gets promoted, while you’re stuck in the same place?
+In reality, the majority of us make common mistakes that stall our professional growth.
+Read on to learn about these errors and how to prevent them.

 Key Takeaways

-- Seek Mentoring, Continuing Education and transferable skills Development to stay in the game.
+- Find mentorship, Continuing Education and Transferable Skill Set development to remain in the game.

 - Negativity should not be a part of any work environment.